georgiakak/rooftopPV_dbsmR2025/README.md

 More detailed description can be found in https://op.europa.eu/en/publication-detail/-/publication/d418ba32-473e-11f0-85ba-01aa75ed71a1/language-en
 The detailed description of the attribute fields are presetned in the ANNEX of paper: LINK HERE.

-**Installation**\\
+## Installation

 No installation is required.
-The script (tested in Python 3.10).
-The following dependencies are required:

-name: geo_env
-channels:
-  - conda-forge
-dependencies:
+The script is tested with **Python 3.10**.

+### Dependencies

+Make sure the following Python packages are installed:

   - python=3.10.12
   - numpy=1.24.4
   - pandas=2.2.1